New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- At home this season, New Orleans has two wins against the spread and is 2-1 overall.
+- At home this year, New Orleans has two wins against the spread and is 2-1 overall.

-- The Saints are winless ATS (0-1) as 6-point favorites or greater at home.
+- At home, as 6-point favorites or greater, the Saints are winless ATS (0-1).

-- New Orleans has gone over the total twice in three home games this season.
+- New Orleans has hit the over twice in three home games this year.

-- Atlanta has one win against the spread, and is 2-1 overall, on the road.
+- In away games, Atlanta has only one win against the spread and is 2-1 overall.

-- This year, in three road games, Atlanta has gone over the total twice.
+- Atlanta has gone over the total twice in three road games this season.

-- The average point total in Falcons away games this season is 48.8 points, 6.8 more than this matchup's over/under (42).
+- The average point total in Falcons away games this season is 48.8 points, 7.3 more than this outing's over/under (41.5).

 Powered by Data Skrive.